moorepants/dissertation/motioncapture.rst

    :align: center
    :target: _images/rider-lean.png

    A depiction of the rider lean angle.
-It is irrespective of the rider's forward lean and notice that point 9 can be out of the plane of the bicycle.
+It is independent of the rider's forward lean and point 9 can be out of the plane of the bicycle.
 It is the angle of the back vector projected into a plane normal to the roll axis.

 The rider's lean angle is then calculated by first finding the vector from the butt to the upper back